 Our consultation services include:

 Each of these subspecialty rotations differs slightly in its structure, but all include formal didactic sessions and a defined educational curriculum.
-Teaching attending rounds occur on all these services two to five times a week.
-Individual teaching sessions with the subspecialty fellows occur more frequently.
-Both fellows and attendings are available daily for patient care issues.
+Fellows and attendings are responsible for teaching rounds and didactic sessions.

 Continuity Ambulatory Experience

-Categorical residents will have a continuity clinic where they will see patients in a one week block that occurs at the end of every four week rotation (4+1 model).
-Residents will be able to choose to do their continuity experience at one of four different sites, allowing them to pick a site that most closely aligns with their career interests.
+Categorical residents will have a continuity clinic where they will see patients in a one-week block that occurs at the end of every four-week rotation (4+1 model).
+Residents will be able to choose to do their continuity experience at one of three different sites, allowing them to pick a site that most closely aligns with their career interests.

-- Cedars-Sinai's Ambulatory Care Center- At the Cedars-Sinai Ambulatory Care Center, residents manage a predominantly poor, immigrant patient population in a traditional hospital-based ambulatory setting.
+- Cedars-Sinai's Ambulatory Care Center: Residents manage a predominantly underfunded, immigrant patient population in a traditional hospital-based ambulatory setting.

-- Cedars-Sinai Medical Group- At the Cedars-Sinai Medical Group, residents work with primary care physicians and care for mostly middle-class patients in a managed care practice.
+- Cedars-Sinai Medical Group: Residents work with primary care physicians and care for insured patients in a managed care practice.

-- The Saban Community Clinic- At The Saban Community Clinic (formerly named the Saban Free Clinic and the Los Angeles Free Clinic) residents care for indigent patients through a public-private program supported by federal and local resources.
+- The Saban Community Clinic (formerly named the Saban Free Clinic and the Los Angeles Free Clinic): Residents care for indigent patients through a public-private program supported by federal and local resources.

 Other Ambulatory Experiences

-There are multiple other ambulatory experiences that residents may do on a two to four week block basis.
-In addition to doing continuity at their own site, residents will have the ability to work at the other continuity sites doing both ambulatory care and ambulatory subspeciality clinics.
-Residents also have the opportunity to work at the Vencie Family Clinic, Clinica Oscar Romero, or the Los Angeles Mission, where they work with a poor and underserved patient population.
+Residents may do multiple other ambulatory experiences on a two- to four-week block basis.
+In addition to continuity at their own site, residents will have the ability to work at the other continuity sites practicing at both ambulatory care and ambulatory subspecialty clinics.
+Residents also have the opportunity to work at the Venice Family Clinic, the Korean Health Education Information & Research Center Clinic or the Los Angeles Christian Health Center in Downtown Los Angeles, where they work with underserved patient populations.